Anger as Afghan students promised scholarships at UK universities have places withdrawn

 Afghan students promised scholarships at UK universities have had their places withdrawn, in a decision condemned by two former Conservative cabinet ministers.

-The Foreign Office says the crisis in the country means the British Embassy is no longer able to process visas for the Chevening Scholarships programme – affecting about 35 students.
+The Foreign Office says the crisis in the country means the British Embassy is no longer able to process visas for the Chevening Scholarships programme.

-Rory Stewart, the former international development secretary, called the decision “deeply disappointing”, while David Lidington, the former de-facto deputy prime minister branded it “morally wrong”.
+Rory Stewart, the former international development secretary, called the decision “deeply disappointing”, while David Lidington, the former de-facto deputy prime minister, branded it “morally wrong”.

 Mr Lidington called on Boris Johnson and Dominic Raab, the foreign secretary, to intervene, warning the students would be “at particular risk from the Taliban”.

-The decision comes as the Afghan capital Kabul is on edge, with the Taliban closing in having captured the last major city in the North when Jalalabad fell without a struggle.
+The decision comes as the Afghan capital Kabul is on edge, with the Taliban closing in, having captured the last major city in the north when Jalalabad fell without a struggle.

-The US has begun evacuating staff from its embassy – and the UK government is reported to be about to withdraw its ambassador, ending its diplomatic presence.
+The US has begun evacuating staff from its embassy, and the UK government is reported to be about to withdraw its ambassador, ending its diplomatic presence.

 A letter offers the scholars a deferral of their places until the autumn of 2022, insisting the Foreign Office is committed to “reinstating the programme as soon as possible”.